turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     expect(box.width).to.equal(100);
   });

-  it('should have take a height and a width as arguments', function() {
+  it('should be able to take a height and a width as arguments', function() {
     var box = new Box(50, 40);

     expect(box.height).to.equal(50);